-Not least of those is the traditional British pub, also known as Inns or Taverns in older times.
-The humble pub has played a part in British culture since time immemorial and has become intertwined with the British people and history.
+Not least of those is the traditional British pub, also known as Inns or Taverns in olden times.
+The humble pub has played a part in British culture since time immemorial and has become intertwined with the people and history of the country.

 Let’s take a look at five of the oldest British pubs that are well worth a visit.